pfren1998/SELINA/docs/source/prepare.md

 ### Preprocess of training data

-Before you start to transfer labels to your query data, make sure you have prepared the proper reference datasets, the format is shown as below.
-For each reference datasets, you should have 2 paired files, one is named as xx_expr.txt, this file contains the expression profiles, and the other is named as xx_meta.txt.
+Before you start to run SELINA, make sure you have prepared the proper reference datasets, the format is shown as below.
+For each reference datasets, you should have 2 paired files, one is named as xx_expr.txt, this file contains the gene expression, and the other is named as xx_meta.txt.
 For the expression profile, the first column is gene which is followed by expression of each cell.
 For the meta file, the first column is celltype of each cell, and the second column is platform of each cell.
-Note that if you choose to use our pre-tarined models, this step can be passed.
+Note that if you choose to use our pretarined models, this step can be skipped.

 ```
 reference/